Tag

 With more than ten million active users and over 7,000 servers spread across the globe, CyberGhost is a giant in the VPN space.
 It’s also one of the most versatile virtual private networks out there, both in terms of supported devices/platforms as well as what activities it’s useful for.

 Another feather in the CyberGhost cap is that it supports peer-to-peer file transfers (read: It’s good to go for torrenting, and as we mentioned, it’ll select the best server for it so you get the fastest upload/download times).
-The interface is great, too, particularly on the .
+The interface is great, too, particularly on the computer.
 It gives you complete control and lots of configuration options including preferred server setups for your most-used programs and apps.

 For encryption protocols, CyberGhost supports OpenVPN, IKEv2, and WireGuard, wrapping your connection in AES 256-bit encryption to keep your data and IP address hidden.
 CyberGhost is based in Romania and has a no-logs policy, and while this should keep you safe from certain prying eyes, this hasn’t been independently audited.